 Under his tenure, Marriott International has been recognized extensively, including by Fortune in 2019 as one of the World’s Most Admired Companies and DiversityInc as one of the Top 50 Companies for Diversity.
 In 2019, Mr. Sorenson was named CEO of the Year by Chief Executive magazine and was placed on Forbes’ list of America’s Most Innovative Leaders and Barron’s list of World’s Best CEOs.

 With a keen interest in international trade, immigration and innovation, Mr. Sorenson is active on multiple boards.
 He joined the Microsoft board of directors in November 2017.
 He is also a member of the Business Roundtable, serving on both its Immigration and Infrastructure Committees and as Chair of the Health and Retirement Committee.
 He serves on the board of trustees for The Brookings Institution, the board of directors for Special Olympics and the Warrior-Scholar Project and as a member of the Luther College Board of Regents.

-He is a graduate of Luther College in Decorah, Iowa and the University of Minnesota Law School.
-He and his wife Ruth live in the Washington, D.C. area, where they raised their four children.
+Mr. Sorenson is a graduate of Luther College in Decorah, Iowa, and the University of Minnesota Law School.
+Before he joined Marriott, he was a partner with the law firm Latham & Watkins in Washington, D.C.
+He and his wife Ruth live in the Washington, D.C., area, where they raised four children.